 Cryptocurrencies have always been a very Libertarian idea—a simple way to anonymously exchange value without the use of financial or governmental intermediaries.
 While some conservatives can appreciate those ideals, cryptocurrencies have been primarily embraced by liberal-leaning tech companies and their founders.

-Let’s take a look at where the two presidential candidates stand on cryptocurrencies and what it means for the larger crypto market.
+Let’s find out where the presidential candidates stand on cryptocurrencies and what it means for the larger crypto market.

 Trump Isn't a Fan of Crypto